 After saving the file, we can then run the training:

-On a 4090, this training took the same 2h20 minutes on 25 input images than it took for Dev.
+On a 4090, this training took the same 2h20 on 25 input images as it took for Dev in an August 2024 run and a little over two hours in January 2025.

 The final weight is located at ~/Flux_Lora/trained_LoRA/flux_schnell-tok/flux_schnell-tok.safetensors and is under 200MB.